 Iowa voter registration cards serve as documentation that residents’ applications to vote were accepted and fully processed.
 They provide a clear answer the question “Am I registered to vote in Iowa?” for voters and poll workers.
 The cards show key personal identifying information for the voter on record, as well as information on where, when and how they can and should vote.
 Voters with Iowa drivers licenses or non-driver IDs do not need their cards to vote.

 In response to recent legislation, the Iowa Secretary of State’s Office issued new voter registration cards to registered voters across the state who do not hold DMV-issued photo IDs.
 The new cards contain personal identification numbers (PINs) that can be used as legal identification at the polls.

 How to Change Your Voter Registration in Iowa

 Residents who need to request an Iowa voter registration change of address, name or other voter information can do so quickly using the online system if they have a valid DMV-issued ID.
 All other voters may apply to change voter registration address, name or political affiliation using a hard-copy form submitted by mail or in person to their County Auditor’s Office.
-When updating their registrations, drivers should also be sure to change the name on their driver’s licenses, as well as on other important DMV documents, such as their car registrations.

 How to Replace a Lost Iowa Voter Registration Card